physics-sec/request-signing-and-encrypting-library/README.md

 ### Backend
-The only backend supported right now is Python 3.
+This backend is written in Python 3 (there is a branch with a backend written in PHP).
 All you need to do is implement the *handshake* method when you receive a POST request to /ecdh as it is in the *backend.py* file.

 Import the request validator: